-Founded in 1939, the Galerie St. Etienne is the oldest gallery in the United States specializing in Austrian and German Expressionism.
+Founded in 1939 by Otto Kallir (1894-1978), the Galerie St. Etienne is the oldest gallery in the United States specializing in Austrian and German Expressionism.
 We mounted the first American one-person shows of such artists as Erich Heckel (1955), Gustav Klimt (1959), Oskar Kokoschka (1940), Alfred Kubin (1941), Paula Modersohn-Becker (1958) and Egon Schiele (1941).
 St. Etienne was also instrumental in arranging the first American museum acquisitions of works by these artists, through sales and donations.
-Firmly committed to scholarship, the gallery’s directors have authored catalogues raisonné on Richard Gerstl, Grandma Moses and Egon Schiele.
-Current co-director Jane Kallir has written over 20 books and is the leading authority on Schiele.
-Her partner, Hildegard Bachert, is renowned for her expertise on Käthe Kollwitz.
+Firmly committed to scholarship, the gallery’s directors have authored catalogues raisonnés on Richard Gerstl, Grandma Moses and Egon Schiele.
+The gallery is also known for its expertise on Käthe Kollwitz.
+The current director, Jane Kallir, has written over 20 books and is the leading authority on Schiele.

 The Galerie St. Etienne developed a commitment to the work of self-taught American and European artists after “discovering” Grandma Moses, who had her first one-person show here in 1940.
 The gallery has represented Moses ever since.
 We have also worked with the estates of Ilija Bosilj (Basicevic), Henry Darger, Morris Hirshfield and John Kane, as well as the artists of Gugging, Austria.
 While our focus is on self-taught artists of the prewar period, Jane Kallir has written extensively about contemporary “Outsider” art and Art Brut.